heytechv/rabbitmq-lbd/README.md

 ```

 ### 3. Processor
-By default RabbitMQ creates exchange from registered functions in aplication.properties
+By default RabbitMQ creates exchanges from registered functions in aplication.properties

 *RabbitProcessor.java*
 ```java